 In September 2012, Bishop Smith became the Establishmentarian of Greater Ekklesia Ministries International, providing spiritual covering and covenant with churches in the United Kingdom and Africa.

-Not only is Pastor Smith involved in full time ministry at the church, he recently completed a B.S. degree in Psychology & a B.S.Ed degree in Workforce Education and Development from Valdosta State University and plans to pursue a Masters degree in Adult Education this fall.
+Not only is Pastor Smith involved in full time ministry at the church, he has completed a B.S. degree in Psychology & a B.S.Ed degree in Workforce Education and Development from Valdosta State University and plans to graduate with a Masters degree in Adult Education in May 2015 also from Valdosta State University.
+Pastor Smith will complete an earned Doctor of Theology degree from Midwest Theological University in Jun 2015.

 He is married to the former Ms. Linda Johnson of Crestview, Florida.
 They have four children: Chiquita (Robinson) Ferdinand, Darneshia Smith, Donovan Smith & Damien Smith, and 5 granddaughters, Iysis, Olivia, Eliana, Shamiaya, & Lilian.